AdamMooney/AdamMooney.github.io/README.md

 # AdamMooney.github.io
-Github was built by developers for developers.
+GitHub was built by developers for developers.
 Git is a version control system(VCS)
 GitHub is owned by Microsoft.